 In the mood for something new?
-Then give this mutabal recipe a try.
-It’s super quick to make, requires only a few ingredients and tastes heavenly as a dip with flatbread, falafel or even as a spread.
+Then try this Mutabal recipe.
+It’s super quick to make, requires only a few ingredients, and tastes heavenly as a dip with flatbread, falafel, or simply as a spread.

-The best part: You won’t even notice that this cream is actually a real vegetable bomb.
-Especially if eggplants tend to sit around in your kitchen, this recipe is incredibly practical – I have NEVER eaten an eggplant faster.
+The best part: You don’t even notice that this cream is actually a real vegetable bomb.
+Especially if eggplants tend to sit around unused for you, this recipe is really practical: I have NEVER eaten an eggplant faster.

-Wash and dry the eggplant, cut off the stem and slice it lengthwise into two halves.
-Lightly brush all sides with rapeseed oil and place it cut-side down on a baking tray lined with parchment paper.
+Wash and dry the eggplant, cut off the stem, and slice it lengthwise into 2 halves.
+Brush the eggplant thinly with rapeseed oil on all sides and place it cut side down on a baking sheet lined with parchment paper.

-Place the tray in the oven and roast the eggplant at 200 °C (top/bottom heat) on a relatively high rack.
-You don’t need to preheat the oven – this saves energy.
+Slide the baking sheet into the oven and roast the eggplant at 200 °C top/bottom heat on a fairly high rack.
+You don’t need to preheat the oven – this way you can save electricity.

-Tip: If you prefer a smoky flavor, you can also roast the eggplant directly on the grill.
+Tip: If you like it especially smoky, you can also roast the eggplant directly on the grill.

-After about 30–45 minutes, when the skin develops dark spots or turns black, the eggplant is ready.
-Remove the tray from the oven and let it cool slightly.
+When the eggplant skin gets dark spots or turns black after about 30-45 minutes, it is roasted.
+Remove the tray from the oven and let everything cool briefly.

-Remove the skin from the eggplant (it is not eaten) and place the flesh in a high-speed blender.
+Then remove the skin from the eggplant (it is not eaten) and put the flesh into a high-performance blender.

-Add all remaining ingredients to the blender and blend thoroughly until smooth and creamy.
+Add all other ingredients to the blender and blend everything thoroughly until a smooth cream forms.

-Season your eggplant dip with salt, pepper and lemon juice to taste and serve in a nice bowl.
+Season your eggplant dip with salt, pepper, and lemon juice, and serve it in a pretty bowl.

-It pairs perfectly with Arabic flatbread, vegetable sticks or falafel.
+Serve with Arabic flatbread, vegetable sticks, or falafel.

 Recipe Note

-Mutabal has many names – depending on the region and culture, this eggplant-yogurt dip is also known as Muttabal, Mtabal, Mutabbal or Moutabal.
-Many names, one dish: a creamy dip that delights not only eggplant fans and is a must-have on any mezze platter.
+Mutabal has many names – depending on the region and culture, the eggplant-yogurt dip is also known as Muttabal, Mtabal, Mutabbal, or Moutabal.
+Many names, one dish: a creamy dip that delights not only eggplant fans and is a must-have on every mezze platter.

-This eggplant cream is very versatile.
-It goes particularly well with:
+The eggplant cream is very versatile.
+It goes especially well with:

 - Flatbread or pita